Interview with Joel Tjintjelaar - Part 2

 How do you continually challenge yourself?
 Does it become harder the better you become?

-Since my artistic vision is a dynamic and ever changing concept my challenge at all times would be to match that inner vision with the visible end-result - it’s not a matter of getting better or improving in the eyes of an art juror or my audience, it’s all a matter of creating something that’s perfectly aligned with your vision at any given moment regardless if anyone else think it’s crap.
+Since my artistic vision is a dynamic and ever-changing concept my challenge at all times would be to match that inner vision with the visible end-result - it’s not a matter of getting better or improving in the eyes of an art juror or my audience, it’s all a matter of creating something that’s perfectly aligned with your vision at any given moment regardless if anyone else thinks it’s crap.

-I prefer to shoot digital since it’s more convenient than analog, but I will be doing some analog work as well combined with digital post-processing.
+I prefer to shoot digital since it’s more convenient than analogue, but I will be doing some analogue work as well combined with digital post-processing.

 Canon or Nikon?